jpartain89/Software-Install-Guides/docs/general-bash/signals-and-traps.rst

 The main way of doing this is by the ``trap`` function/command.
 Basically, it "traps" any exit codes/commands/signals presented by the script, by the user or by the system.

-Below is the various signal names and number codes you should include in your trap line.
+Below is the various signal names or number codes you should include in your trap line.

 No    Name         Default Action       Description
 1     SIGHUP       terminate process    terminal line hangup